WCRP-CMIP/CMIP6Plus_CVs/README.md

 To register your institution or model or to register a new activity/MIP or experiment, please submit an issue/ticket following the instructions on the [CMIP6Plus_CVs issue page](https://github.com/WCRP-CMIP/CMIP6Plus_CVs/issues/new).
 Follow the same procedure to request a change in any other CV.

+## Automatic generation of CV files.
+With every update to this repository a new CV file is generated to reflect the changes.
+This can be found at `CVs/CMIP6PLUS_CV.json`.

+With every new release (see versioning description), a copy of the latest active `CMIP6PLUS_CV.json` will be archived in the CVs directory with the format: `CMIP6PLUS_CV_<tag_number>.json`.

 ## Contributors

 [![Contributors](https://contrib.rocks/image?repo=WCRP-CMIP/CMIP6Plus_CVs)](https://github.com/WCRP-CMIP/CMIP6Plus_CVs/graphs/contributors)

 Thanks to our contributors!

 ## Acknowledgement